What is Depth of Field?

 Aperture and focusing distance determine the size of the circle of confusion on your camera’s sensor.
 Large apertures and closer focusing distances will result in a shallower depth of field.

-Aperture in photography is the opening of a photographic lens’ diaphragm, through which light passes to enter the camera.
+The aperture in photography is the opening of a photographic lens’ diaphragm, through which light passes to enter the camera.
 Aperture changes the quantity of light that passes through a camera lens when one expands or shrinks the aperture.
 The operation of an aperture is similar to that of human eyes.
 As our eyes move between dark and bright environments, the iris either expands or shrinks by controlling the size of our pupils.
 Similarly, you can change the aperture size depending on the light needed to reach the camera sensor.

 Large Aperture = Shallow Depth of Field